Leland-Kwong/presentations/src/pages/functional-programming.md

 ### All about data transformation

-The ultimate goal of every application is to transform data and produce a desired end-state, then using that end-state to make side-effects.
+The ultimate goal of every application is to transform data to a desired end-state, and use that end-state to generate side-effects.
 We can think of this as:

 ```javascript
 const endState = app(someInputData)